Optimal correction of concatenated fault-tolerant quantum codes: Abstract

 \section{Abstract}

-Here we present a new approach to concatenated quantum error correction in which additional classical processing is used with existing quantum codes and fault-tolerant circuits to more reliably correct errors.
-Using this new scheme we are able to guarantee correction of a number of discrete errors up to half of the distance of the concatenated code.
-We simulate the application of the scheme to the [[4,1,2]] subsystem code with up to three levels of error correction.
+We present a method of concatenated quantum error correction in which improved classical processing is used with existing quantum codes and fault-tolerant circuits to more reliably correct errors.
+Rather than correcting each level of a concatenated code independently, our method uses information about the likelihood of errors having occurred at lower levels to maximize the probability of correctly interpreting error syndromes.
+Results of simulations of our method applied to the [[4,1,2]] subsystem code indicate that it can correct a number of discrete errors up to half of the distance of the concatenated code, which is optimal.